kyuupichan/electrumx/docs/environment.rst

   firewall and router setup, for clients and other servers to see how to connect to your server.
 If not set or empty, no services are advertized.

-  The **rpc** protocol, special IP addresses (inlcuding private ones if peer discovery is enabled), and :const:`localhost` are invalid in :envvar:`REPORT_SERVICES`.
+  The **rpc** protocol, special IP addresses (including private ones if peer discovery is enabled), and :const:`localhost` are invalid in :envvar:`REPORT_SERVICES`.

   Here is an example value of the :envvar:`REPORT_SERVICES` environment variable::